adrianleung5/Premier-League-Legends-quiz/README.md

 ### To Fork the Repository
 - Go into Github and select the fork icon on the top right.
-- - When you have pressed the fork button you should now have a full copy of the repository.
+- When you have pressed the fork button you should now have a full copy of the repository.

 ### Create a local clone
-- Log into Github and go to the repository.Click on the ‘code’ tab beside the gitpod button.
+- Log into Github and go to the repository.
+Click on the ‘code’ tab beside the gitpod button.
 - Select the clipboard icon
 - In your IED open GitBash
 - Change the current working directory to the location you want the cloned directory to be made.